Requirements for offering the Diabetes Prevention Program

 Participating DPP provider responsibilities

-• Confirms participants meet the CDC (commercial members) and CMS (Medicare members) eligibility criteria for the DPP and MDPP.
+- Confirm participants meet the CDC (commercial members) and CMS (Medicare members) eligibility criteria.

-• Report member outcomes while throughout the duration of the program.
+- Report member outcomes for the duration of the program.

-• Conduct DPP/MDPP programs that meet the CDC or CMS criteria.
+- Conduct DPP/MDPP/MiDPP programs that meet the CDC or CMS criteria.

-• Offer an informational sessions for prospective participants to enhance program interest.
+- Offer informational sessions for prospective participants to enhance program interest.

-Priority Health will outreach to members twice a year to assist with increasing awareness of prediabetes and the DPP.
-(January and August)
+Priority Health will reach out to eligible members 2-4 times per year to help increase awareness of prediabetes and the DPP.

 Data management and submission requirements

-Providers must maintain a data base that is compliant with CDC expectations for the NDPP program.
+Providers must maintain a database that's compliant with CDC expectations for the NDPP program.

 Providers must submit individual level member data files to Priority Health through an established electronic standardized process (SFTP) using the formatting provided by Priority Health.

-Providers must report member data and outcomes listed below:
+Providers must report the member data and outcomes listed below:

 Member level data must include:

-• During year 2 ongoing maintenance sessions quarterly reporting of weight and attendance
+- During year two ongoing maintenance sessions quarterly reporting of weight and attendance

 Communications and promotional materials